delapuente/RFCs/0023-executor-primitive.md

   locally based on a noisy `StateVector`?

 ## Future Extensions

-The introduction of the Executor is just the first step inevolving Qiskit's compute model toward accepting a single, unified operation—this primitive—potentially deprecating the current definition of primitives altogether.
+The introduction of the Executor is a first step toward evolving Qiskit's compute model with a single, general substrate for execution.
+This primitive can live side by side with existing primitives, offering an alternative path that gradually demonstrates its value without requiring immediate changes to the way Qiskit works.
+In this model, error mitigation, noise learning, and other forms of computation can be expressed directly on top of the Executor abstraction.

-In this model, noise learning, error mitigation, and any other computation could be implemented directly on top of the unified primitive abstraction.
+A natural follow-up will be to reimplement the existing `Sampler` and `Estimator` interfaces on top of `Executor`.
+Doing so would show how today’s most common workflows can be captured as lightweight profiles over the new substrate.
+This would give users a migration path with familiar APIs, while enabling providers to optimize around a single execution foundation.

-Future RFCs may explore implementing advanced workflows such as noise learning natively within this computation model, as well as replacing Qiskit’s existing compute interface with the unified approach.
-This shift would simplify the execution pipeline, make workflows more composable, and provide a consistent foundation for new quantum algorithms and techniques.
+Beyond this, future RFCs may explore implementing more advanced workflows such as noise learning natively within the Executor model.
+This would simplify the execution pipeline, make workflows more composable, and provide a consistent foundation for new quantum algorithms and techniques.

-Additional future work could explore defining domain‑specific languages beyond **sampling** annotations, including DSLs dedicated to calculating expectation values or other specialized tasks.
-These DSLs could be layered on top of the unified primitive to further extend Qiskit’s flexibility and expressiveness while retaining backend portability.
+Additional extensions could include domain-specific representations beyond **randomization** annotations, such as those dedicated to calculating expectation values or shot scheduling.
+These could be layered on top of the Executor to further extend Qiskit’s flexibility and expressiveness while retaining backend portability.